AktechLabs/cirun-docs/docs/_sources/cloud/custom_images.md.txt

    ![aws keypair](../images/aws-custom/3-aws-keypair.png)

-4. Select allow SSH traffic in the network section and add storage in the Configure storage (this storage will be available to your CI job, make sure to put enough space here, the default it quite low)
+4. Select allow SSH traffic in the "Network" section and add storage in the "Configure storage" section (this storage will be available to your CI job, make sure to put enough space here, **the default storage is quite low**)

    ![network](../images/aws-custom/4-network.png)
    ![storage](../images/aws-custom/5-storage.png)